 Willow Creek update May, 2017:

 Willow Creek will be a large multi-year project.
-Willow Creek was identified in the WRAP as a major source of sediment loading to the Whitefish Chain of Lakes.
+Willow Creek was identified in the WRAPS as a major source of sediment loading to the Whitefish Chain of Lakes.
 The leadership of the project is Crow Wing Soil and Water Conservation District (CW SWCD) Darren Mayers.
 The rest of the primary team members are Jim Brand, who is project leader for PRWA, Jeff Laurel from WAPOA and the Long Family who are the land owners of the area of the creek we are addressing.

 A meeting was held with the team members and the following initial steps are underway.